Skip to content

 WhatEndpointMethodNotes

-Discover your payTo PDA/api/v1/facilitator/discovery?wallet=X&scheme=exactGET
+Discover your payTo PDA/api/v1/facilitator/sellers/X/rails/exactGET

-Full onboard preview/api/v1/facilitator/onboard?wallet=XGET
+Full onboard preview/api/v1/facilitator/sellers/{X}/previewGET

-Upgrade naive 402/api/v1/facilitator/upgradePOST
+Upgrade naive 402/api/v1/facilitator/payment-required/enrichPOST

 Settle (verify + execute)/api/v1/facilitator/settlePOSTVerifies internally, then executes on-chain.
 Idempotent.